flyteorg/flytesnacks/cookbook/docs/contribute.rst

    * If the Python code can be run locally, just use ``python <my file>`` to run it.
    * If the Python code has to be tested in a cluster:
-   * Install flytectl by running ``brew install flyteorg/homebrew-tap/flytectl``.
-Learn more about installation and configuration of flytectl `here <https://docs.flyte.org/projects/flytectl/en/latest/index.html>`__.
+      * Install Flytectl by running ``brew install flyteorg/homebrew-tap/flytectl``.
+Learn more about installation and configuration of Flytectl `here <https://docs.flyte.org/projects/flytectl/en/latest/index.html>`__.
-   * Run the ``flytectl sandbox start --source=$(pwd)`` command in the directory that's one level above the directory that has Dockerfile.
+      * Run the ``flytectl sandbox start --source=$(pwd)`` command in the directory that's one level above the directory that has workflows.
-   For example, to register `house_price_prediction <https://github.com/flyteorg/flytesnacks/tree/master/cookbook/case_studies/ml_training/house_price_prediction>`__ example, run the start command in the ``ml_training`` directory.
+      For example, to register `house price prediction <https://github.com/flyteorg/flytesnacks/tree/master/cookbook/case_studies/ml_training/house_price_prediction>`__ example, run the start command in the ``ml_training`` directory.
       To register ``core`` examples, run the start command in the ``cookbook`` directory.
-So, ``cd`` to the required directory and run all the upcoming commands in there!
+So, ``cd`` to the required directory and run all the consequent commands in there!

       Following are the commands to run if examples in ``core`` directory are to be tested on sandbox:
         1. Build Docker container using the command: ``flytectl sandbox exec -- docker build . --tag "core:v1" -f core/Dockerfile``.
         2. Package the examples by running ``pyflyte --pkgs core package --image core:v1 -f``.
         3. Register the examples by running ``flytectl register files --archive -p flytesnacks -d development --archive flyte-package.tgz --version v1``.
         4. Visit https://localhost:30081/console to view the Flyte console, which consists of the examples present in the ``flytesnacks/cookbook/core`` directory.
         5. To fetch new dependencies and rebuild the image, run ``flytectl sandbox exec -- docker build . --tag "core:v2" -f core/Dockerfile``, ``pyflyte --pkgs core package --image core:v2 -f``, and ``flytectl register files --archive -p flytesnacks -d development --archive flyte-package.tgz --version v2``.
-    6. Refer to `Build & Deploy Your Application “Fast”er! <https://docs.flyte.org/en/latest/getting_started_iterate.html#bonus-build-deploy-your-application-fast-er>`__ if code in itself is updated and requirements.txt is the same.
+        6. Refer to `this doc <https://docs.flyte.org/en/latest/getting_started_iterate.html#bonus-build-deploy-your-application-fast-er>`__ if the code in itself is updated and requirements.txt is the same.

 📝 Contribute to Documentation
 ==============================